ICE train at Berlin Hbf

 Option 3, Hamburg to Ljubljana & Zagreb using the Hamburg-Munich sleeper then scenic onward daytime train

-• Step 1, travel from Hamburg to Munich by Nightjet sleeper train leaving Hamburg Hbf at 20:10 and arriving Munich Hbf at 07:06.
+• Step 1, travel from Hamburg to Munich by Nightjet, leaving Hamburg Hbf at 20:10, arriving Munich Hbf 07:06.

-From 10 December 2023 this train is operated by a new generation Nightjet train with 1 & 2 bed sleepers all with shower & toilet, 4-berth comfort couchettes, individual mini cabins and ordinary seats, see the new generation Nightjet page for a guide to on-board accommodation, travel tips & photos.
+This is a new generation Nightjet sleeper train with 1 & 2 bed sleepers with shower & toilet, 4-berth comfort couchettes, individual mini cabins and ordinary seats, see the new generation Nightjet page for a guide to accommodation.
 The sleeping-car attendant can serve drinks, snacks & light meals from a room service menu.
 A light breakfast is included in sleepers, couchettes & mini cabins.

 Fares start at €59.90 in a mini cabin or 4-berth couchettes, €109.90 in a 2-bed sleeper or €159.90 in a single-bed sleeper, all per person per berth.
 Fares vary like air fares, so book ahead.

-• Step 2, travel from Munich to Ljubljana or Zagreb, leaving Munich Hbf at 08:16 by railjet train, make a quick & simple cross-platform change at Villach onto the waiting Slovenian & Croatian EuroCity train Sava, arriving Lesce-Bled on Lake Bled at 13:50, Ljubljana 14:31 & Zagreb 17:10.
+• Step 2, travel from Munich to Ljubljana or Zagreb, leaving Munich Hbf at 08:16 by railjet train, make a simple cross-platform change at Villach onto the waiting Slovenian & Croatian EuroCity train Sava, arriving Lesce-Bled on Lake Bled 13:50, Ljubljana 14:31 & Zagreb 17:10.

 If you'd like a morning in Munich, there's a later 12:18 EuroCity train direct to Lesce-Bled, Ljubljana and Zagreb.